-As recently as the 1990s, the few doctors and nutritionists that had heard of gluten only knew it to be the result of a chemical bond between the molecules of glutenin and gliadin that allowed things like pizza dough to have its sticky character.
+As early as 1990s, doctors and nutritionists only knew gluten to be the result of a chemical bond between the molecules of glutenin and gliadin that allowed things like pizza dough to have its sticky character.

 Today, we know that about 1 percent of the population suffers from celiac disease which is an intestinal condition triggered by exposure to this ingredient.